liamdickson-uni/group-h-sem/use-cases/use-case-28.md

-# USE CASE: 27 Produce a Report of the number of people who speak Chinese and the percentage of the total population that speaks Chinese
+# USE CASE: 28 Produce a Report of the number of people who speak English and the percentage of the total population that speaks English

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a *marketing manager* I want to see the number of people who speak Chinese and the percentage of the total population that speaks Chinese so that I can prioritise marketing literature in certain languages.
+As a *marketing manager* I want to see the number of people who speak English and the percentage of the total population that speaks English so that I can prioritise marketing literature in certain languages.

 ### Scope